marcie1000/game_spop/README.md

 ### Controls:

-Since the program uses scancodes, the keys names of the controls are different depending on your keyboard layout, but the keys position remains the same.
+Controls are customizable through the file `game_spop.ini`.
+If the file doesn't exist, it is automatically created with default parameters in the current path when the program is launched.

+To modify a control, write a key name after the wanted control, using one of the names provided in the `Key Name` column in the [SDL_Keycode documentation](https://wiki.libsdl.org/SDL2/SDL_Keycode).
+If a control or keyname is missing or unvalid, default controls are applied.

+This table shows the default controls:

 Control   | QWERTY key | AZERTY key | Bépo key
 ---       | :---:      | :---:      | :---: